schraderL/GAGA/README.md

 Code repository for the Global Ant Genomics Alliance.

-Vizueta et al. 2024.
-The adaptive radiation and social evolution of the ants.
+Vizueta et al. 2025.
+Adaptive radiation and social evolution of the ants.
 Submited to Cell.

+The deposited data associated with this paper can be accessed through https://sid.erda.dk/sharelink/fU0yBp3NH5

+This code repository is organized in the following directories:

 - [Genome assembly and quality evaluation](01_Genome_assembly)
 - [Repeat annotation](02_Repeat_annotation)